trueneutral1217/GoHomeless/README.md

 did some testing, but probably could use more in depth testing, it was mainly just a quick & dirty update to make chapter2 accessible & show the new backgrounds.  despite the fact that it's been about 8 months, the code wasn't so convoluted that I couldn't get it done in about an hour (the programming, not the art).  cheers.

+2/16/23 - Parallax added to chapter 2 page 7, haven't done much debugging, but it seemed to work fine on my side. added the art files associated with that page's parallax effect.
+I'm probably going to do parallax for ch 2 page 8 as well.
+I love you.